The Incredibles (franchise): Lego The Incredibles (2018)

 A Lego video game adaptation based on the events of the first two films was developed by TT Fusion and released by Warner Bros.
-Interactive Entertainment on June 15, 2018 for Nintendo Switch, Xbox One and PlayStation 4 coinciding with the release of Incredibles 2.
+Interactive Entertainment on June 15, 2018 for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One coinciding with the release of Incredibles 2.

 Other miscellaneous titles

 The Incredibles have made appearances in other Disney-related video games.
 The core cast of characters appear in all three Disney Infinity games in which characters from the films appear as playable characters, with the first game featuring a play set based on the franchise, along with the members of the Parr family (except Jack-Jack) and Syndrome as playable characters.
 Kinect Rush: A Disney–Pixar Adventure for Xbox 360, Xbox One, and Windows 10, includes missions from various Pixar films including The Incredibles.
 The five members of the Parr family, Frozone and Syndrome appear as playable characters in Disney Magic Kingdoms, along with some attractions based on locations of the film.
 Additionally, the whole Parr family, Frozone, Syndrome, The Underminer, and Voyd are all playable heroes in Disney Heroes: Battle Mode.
+Likewise, Fortnite as part of their 2024 deal with Disney buying a 10% intake, would include playable skins of Mr. Incredible, Elastigirl and Frozone to celebrate the first film's 20th anniversary as revealed by Disney's annual D23 expo.